J Idioms

 jump the gun

-- start before you should
+- to start before you should

 jump the track